 When sending press releases from your circle, please include the following paragraph:

 Omicron Delta Kappa Society, the National Leadership Honor Society, was founded at Washington and Lee University in Lexington, Virginia on Dec.
 3, 1914.
 A group of 15 students and faculty members established the Society to recognize and encourage leadership at the collegiate level.
-The founders established the O∆K Idea—the concept that individuals representing all phases of collegiate life should collaborate with faculty and others to support the campus and community.
+The founders established the O∆K Idea—the concept that individuals representing all areas of collegiate life should collaborate with faculty and others to support the campus and community.
 O∆K’s mission is to honor and develop leaders; encourage collaboration among students, faculty, staff, and alumni; and promote O∆K’s ideals of scholarship, service, integrity, character, and fellowship on college and university campuses throughout North America.
 The headquarters are located in Lexington, Virginia.